danrspencer/jira-resource/CONTRIBUTE.md

 ### Concourse resource

-1. Install all dependencies `npm install`
+1. Install all dependencies `npm install` and `sudo gem install terminal-notifier` (for OSX notifications)
 2. Run the tests `npm test`
 3. Run the tests with a change watcher `npm run test-watch`
 4. Run the tests with a change watcher and debugger `npm run test-watch-debug`